jbr-mastercore/docker-pm2-sapper/README.md

-Available tags you can use: latest (default) or dev
+Available tags you can use: 1.0

-Tag dev runs in live reload mode so you can make changes to the file and they update on the website without need to restart

 ## docker-compose.yml